 Access permissions are baked into the underlying encryption, and access can only be explicitly granted by the data owner via sharing policies.
 Consequently, the data owner has ultimate control over access to their data.
 At no point is the data decrypted nor can the underlying private keys be determined by the NuCypher network.

-The NuCypher network uses the Umbral threshold proxy re-encryption scheme to provide cryptographic access controls for distributed apps and protocols.
+Under the hood, the NuCypher network uses the Umbral threshold proxy re-encryption scheme to provide cryptographic access control.

 1. Alice, the data owner, grants access to her encrypted data to anyone she wants by creating a policy and uploading it to the NuCypher network.

 2. Using her policy’s public key, any entity can encrypt data on Alice’s behalf.
 This entity could be an IoT device in her car, a collaborator assigned the task of writing data to her policy, or even a third-party creating data that belongs to her – for example, a lab analyzing medical tests.
 The resulting encrypted data can be uploaded to IPFS, Swarm, S3, or any other storage layer.

 3. A group of Ursulas, which are nodes of the NuCypher network, receive the access policy and stand ready to re-encrypt data in exchange for payment in fees and token rewards.
 Thanks to the use of proxy re-encryption, Ursulas and the storage layer never have access to Alice’s plaintext data.